A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Thomas Jefferson had succeeded General Washington?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the American Heroes thread.
+Alternate Historian and 1 other(s) like this article.

 Revolution of 1796: Jefferson succeeds WashingtonAny other outcome would have been a travesty of justice for the simple reason that in the popular vote Jefferson had won 55 electoral votes compared to 33 for his opponent John Adams.